pdillo/BooTang/README.md

 ![preview](/img/screen.png)

 ## About
 Booting is temporary.
-BooTang is forever.
+Bu-Tang is forever.

 ## Install
 ```bash